libresoftasia/how-to-deploy-livekit-webrtc-sfu-ingress-on-linode-kubernetes-engine/README.md

-# how to deploy LiveKit WebRTC SFU in Linode Kubernetes engine
+# How to deploy LiveKit WebRTC SFU in Linode Kubernetes Engine

 ## Install the NGINX Ingress Controller